| |

 |

-Tom's wife Alice's younger brother Harry was
+wife Alice's younger brother Harry was killed on

-Somme, but Tom survived the conflict unscathed.
+survived the conflict unscathed.
+At the end of

-At the end of the War, he returned to his family
+the War, he returned to his family in Shelley

-Brewery on Newmarket Road as a drayman,
+Newmarket Road as a drayman, delivering

-delivering Tollemache Ales to pubs in Cambridge
+Tollemache Ales to pubs in Cambridge and the

-and the surrounding villages.
+surrounding villages.
 Thomas's parents

 Robert and Mary Ann Reynolds both spent the rest